-If you have ever been curious about the mystery and legend of Order of The Knights Templar, then the town of Tomar in central Portugal is for you.
+If you have ever been curious about the mystery and legend of the Order of The Knights Templar, then the town of Tomar in central Portugal is for you.

 Tomar is one of central Portugal’s most scenic small towns.
 Set along the banks of the Nabão River, the city’s charm lies in the ancient churches that dot the quaint pedestrian-friendly cobblestone streets, the pretty riverside park and its proximity to the Seven Hills National Forest.
+AT a little over an hour and a half from the capital, it’s a great day trip from Lisbon.

 There is a lot to see in and around the town of Tomar, but it is the impressive Convento de Cristo that makes the city of Tomar a must-see on any Portugal itinerary.